makeabilitylab/physcomp/arduino/potentiometers.md

 void loop()
 {
-  int potVal = analogRead(A0); // returns 0 - 1023 on Uno
+  int potVal = analogRead(A0); // returns 0 - 1023 (due to 10 bit ADC)
   Serial.println(potVal);      // print value to Serial
   delay(50);                   // Reading new values at ~20Hz
 }
 {% endhighlight C %}

-### Building an initial circuit
+### Building an initial circuit in Tinkercad

-To begin, you might think to treat the potentiometer similar to how we did with our LED circuits above—as a rheostat where we only use two legs.
+To begin, you might treat the potentiometer similar to how we did with our LED circuits above—as a rheostat where we only use two legs.
 However, this won't work.
 Build and try these configurations yourself.
+Make sure to add the above code to the "Code" window in Tinkercad.

 ![Incorrect ways to hook up potentiometers with microcontrollers](assets/images/ArduinoUno_Potentiometer_IncorrectCircuits_Tinkercad.png)
-To try these incorrect circuits on Tinkercad, go [here](https://www.tinkercad.com/things/cvIBIowVyxG) and [here](https://www.tinkercad.com/things/fQOFEwZKUg6), respectively
+To try these incorrect circuits on Tinkercad, go [here](https://www.tinkercad.com/things/cvIBIowVyxG) and [here](https://www.tinkercad.com/things/fQOFEwZKUg6).
 {: .fs-1 }

 Why don't these work?